gakimball/likki/README.md

 - [x] Adds backlinks to each page
 - [x] Produces an index (listing of all pages)
 - [ ] Support custom link titles, e.g. `{san luis obispo|slo}`
+- [ ] Add Markdown-style tables

 Issues:

 - [ ] Multi-line blockquotes do not work
 - [x] Block-level (`=>`) internal links should count as backlinks
-- [ ] Private pages should not appear in directory or in backlinks
+- [x] Private pages should not appear in directory or in backlinks